 German Shepherd puppies are notorious for their high energy levels, constant curiosity, and tendency to explore everything in their environment.
 While this is great for their development, it exposes them to various bacteria, viruses, and pathogens, which can test their immature immune systems.

-- Vitamin C plays a key role in their immune response.
+- It plays a key role in their immune response.
 It stimulates the production of white blood cells, particularly neutrophils, the body’s first line of defense against infections.

 - Increases the activity of phagocytes, cells that engulf and destroy harmful bacteria.

-- Vitamin C is especially beneficial during times of stress, such as after vaccinations, during teething, or while adjusting to a new home, as the body’s immune defenses tend to weaken during these periods.
+- This vitamin is especially beneficial during times of stress, such as after vaccinations, during teething, or while adjusting to a new home, as the body’s immune defenses tend to weaken during these periods.

 Studies have shown that dogs experiencing stress have lower levels of vitamin C in their blood.
-For German Shepherd puppies, whose active nature can sometimes lead to minor injuries or diseases, adequate vitamin C intake significantly affects their immune health.
+For German Shepherd puppies, whose active nature can sometimes lead to minor injuries or diseases, adequate vitamins intake significantly affects their immune health.

 2. Aiding in Joint and Bone Development